7 Questions on Leadership with Rajshree Mahesh

 5. What's one book that has had a profound impact on your leadership so far?
 Can you please briefly tell the story of how that book impacted your leadership?

 Successful Women Think Differently by Valorie Burton.
 This book talks about how successful women make decisions differently.
 They set goals differently and bounce back from failure differently.
-This book has given me a different perspective of thinking and how to bounce back from failure.
+This book has given me a different perspective on thinking and how to bounce back from failure.
 Every failure is a learning in itself.
 Just move on and do even better next time and avoid failures.

 6. If you could only give one piece of advice to a young leader, what would you say to them?

 Don't complain, fix it.
-Be in present (be it tech stack, soft skills, give the present the 100% of your focus)
+Be in the present (be it tech stack, soft skills, give the present 100% of your focus)

 7. What is one meaningful story that comes to mind from your time as a leader, so far?